Herding CATs: ALARA for Agent Harness Engineering in Portable Composable Multi-Agent Teams: Abstract

 \section{Abstract}

-Industry practitioners and academic researchers regularly use multi-agent systems to accelerate their work, yet the frameworks through which these systems operate do not provide a simple, unified mechanism for scalably managing the critical aspects of the agent harness, impacting both the quality of individual human-agent interactions and the capacity for practitioners to coordinate toward common goals through shared agent infrastructure.
-Agent frameworks have enabled increasingly sophisticated multi-agent systems, but the behavioral specifications that define what these agents can do remain fragmented across prose instruction files, framework-internal configuration, and mechanisms like MCP servers that operate separately from individual agent definitions, making these specifications difficult to share, version, or collaboratively maintain across teams and projects.
-Applying the ALARA principle from radiation safety (exposures kept as low as reasonably achievable) to agent context, we introduce a declarative context-agent-tool (CAT) data layer expressed through interrelated files that scope each agent's tool access and context to the minimum its role requires, and \texttt{npcsh}, a command-line shell for executing it.
-Because the system parses and enforces these files structurally, modifying an agent's tool list produces a guaranteed behavioral change rather than a suggestion the model may or may not follow.
-We evaluate 22 locally-hosted models from 0.6B to 35B parameters across 115 practical tasks spanning file operations, web search, multi-step scripting, tool chaining, and multi-agent delegation, characterizing which model families succeed at which task categories and where they break down across $\sim$2500 total executions.
-The framework and benchmark are open source at \url{https://github.com/NPC-Worldwide/npcsh}.
+Industry practitioners and academic researchers regularly use multi-agent systems to accelerate their work, but the applications through which users operate these systems do not provide a simple, unified mechanism for scalably managing critical components of the agent harness.
+This lack of control adversely impacts both the quality of individual human-agent interactions and reduces the capacity for practitioners to coordinate context engineering efforts.
+The behavioral specifications that define what agents in such systems can do remain fragmented across prose instruction files--for which compliance cannot be guaranteed--or framework-internal configurations, making these specifications difficult to share, version, or collaboratively maintain across teams and projects.
+Applying the ALARA principle from radiation safety (exposures kept as low as reasonably achievable) to context, we introduce a context-agent-tool (CAT) data layer expressed through interrelated plain-text files, allowing users to directly declare tool access for each agent and to modify the tools themselves that are used by the agents when processing.
+We demonstrate capability of this CAT data layer to enable real agentic usage by using a command-line shell that loads the team and executes agent runs---\texttt{npcsh}---and evaluating 22 locally-hosted models from 0.6B to 35B parameters across 115 practical tasks spanning file operations, web search, multi-step scripting, tool chaining, and multi-agent delegation.
+We characterize which model families succeed in certain task categories and where they break down across $\sim$2500 total executions.